-To reduce the risk of complications, your lung function (breathing capacity) and oxygen levels will be checked in the clinic.
+To reduce the risk of complications, your lung function (breathing capacity) and oxygen levels may be checked in the clinic.
 Blood tests will be done to check blood clotting to reduce the risk of unexpected haemorrhage.
 It is important that you have told the healthcare team of any breathing or heart problem you have, of any allergies that you know of, and what medicines you are taking.
+If you are taking a drug called clopidogrel (Plavix®) to thin the blood then you will need to stop this 7 days before the test can be carried out.

-During the procedure your oxygen level will be continuously checked via a clip-probe on your finger, and you may be given extra oxygen through a mask or nasal tube.
+If you are on any other blood thinners such as warfarin you will also be required to stop this 7 days before the procedure.
+During the procedure your oxygen level will be continuously checked via a clip-probe on your finger, and you will be given extra oxygen through a mask or nasal tube.
 Your heart will be monitored and your blood pressure taken at regular intervals.